Last Updated: Nov 14, 2024

 “The generated token is too large.
 Try with more specific scopes.”

 This has resulted in some of our users being unable to login.
-Why are we getting this error and what can we do to fix it?

 Cause

 The cause is usually due to a NON-OIDC conformant application requesting profile scope causing the size of the ID Token to be bigger than allowed.
 This is because Non-OIDC clients return full user profile when scope profile is requested.
-The maximum allowed size for an ID Token is around 3.5kb

 Solution

-In order to better understand the role and characteristics of ID tokens, we suggest that you read this document:
+In order to better understand the role and characteristics of ID tokens, we suggest that you read this document.

 - Make the client application OIDC Conformant: OpenID Connect Protocol as that would mean only OIDC standard information is included in the issued ID token and that will significantly decrease the chances of hitting this error

-- Remove unnecessary scopes and if ensure that if you’re including custom claims in the issued tokens , ensure that that the information you’re including is sufficiently small.
+- Remove unnecessary scopes and if ensure that if you’re including custom claims in the issued tokens , ensure that the information you’re including is sufficiently small.

 If you are using Lock, some additional considerations are:

-- Lock 11 performs a request when starting up to see if there’s already an authenticated session and it does so with scope=openid profile email and a response type of token id_token.
+- Lock 11 performs a request when starting up to see if there’s already an authenticated session, and it does so with scope=openid profile email and a response type of token id_token.

-- A response type of token id_token has the associated default response mode of using the fragment/hash component of the redirect URL as the way to respond with the requested token
+- A response type of token id_token has the associated default response mode of using the fragment/hash component of the redirect URL as the way to respond with the requested token.

 - A web browser typically put limits on the length of a URL so the server-side of Auth0 service will check the generated token size when the response mode implies including tokens in the URL and fails the request completely it goes beyond a certain size; this is better then leaving the browser to then not handle the full URL and possibly failing silently.